 This cool cactus is a fantastic indoor hanging plant as it is very hardy and can grow in both sun and shade.
 It can reach a couple of meters in length.

 The spines on the Rat Tail Cactus are not too sharp, though, if you squeeze hard enough you’ll definitely feel them.
-We recommend using gloves when handling this one.
+We recommend using gloves when handling this plant.

 This plant will grow best in a succulent/ free draining potting mix.
 It is easy to grow and not at all sensitive so once again, you don’t have to panic if you water a bit too often.
 Just make sure the pot has a hole so the water can drain away.
 We grow this plant outdoors under a shade cloth and it has never rotted when it rained a lot.

 For a nice looking plant and flowers in spring, grow near a window with plenty of light and airflow.
-The Disocactus will grow in darker parts of the house, but it growth will be slow and it is unlikely the flowers will come through.
+The Disocactus will grow in darker parts of the house, but its growth will be slow and it is also unlikely the flowers will come through.

-Another super hardy trailing cactus that will hang out of pots and is suitable as a house plant.
-It will not grow as long as the disocactus, but still looks very attractive with the peanut like stems.
+Echinopsis Chamaecereus is a super hardy trailing cactus that will hang out of pots and is suitable as a house plant.
+It will not grow as long as the Disocactus, but still looks very attractive with the peanut like stems.

-The care and everything else is pretty much the same as with the Disocactus above.
+The care for this funky guy is much the same as with the Disocactus above.

-There are lots of Epiphyllum succulents and they all hang and are shade tolerant.
-Epiphyllums usually have flat, elongated leaves and are prized for their flowers that came in all sorts of lovely colours.
+There are lots of Epiphyllum succulents available and they all hang and are shade tolerant.
+Epiphyllum usually have flat, elongated leaves and are prized for their flowers that came in all sorts of lovely colours.

-Epiphyllums are quite easy to care for indoors as they dislike direct sun and prefer bright shade.
+Epiphyllum are quite easy to care for indoors as they dislike too much direct sun and prefer bright shade.
 Morning sun through the window will always be good as the plant still needs to photosynthesize.
 They are not fussy when it comes to watering either- whenever the potting mix has dried up give them a good drink.

-Plant in succulent potting mix and replant into a bigger pot once a year (on average) so the epiphyllum can keep on growing.
+Plant in succulent potting mix and repot into a bigger pot once a year (on average) so the epiphyllum can keep on growing.

 Plants are more likely to flower if they have plenty of light.

-A very popular but slightly fickle plant.
-When we first got these plants for the nursery we thought they can be treated as other ‘string of’ plants but they seem to dislike temperature spikes and die easily (at least this is our experience).
-Where other hanging shade plants would survive, the String of Turtles would die.
+Peperomia Prostrata is a very popular but slightly fickle plant.
+When we first got these plants for the nursery we thought they can be treated as other ‘string of’ succulents but they seem to dislike temperature spikes and tend to die easily during winter.

 After a bit of experimentation and quite a few dead plants we found that Peperomia Prostrata likes constant temperature and so that ruled out keeping it outdoors in our shade houses as in summer the mercury often climbs over 40 C (104 F) and in winter we experience near zero temperatures at night.

 The best spot for the String of Turtles , it seems, is indoors, in a bright not-too-hot not-too-cold spot.
-We do have aircon to cool in summer and a woodfire burner to keep warm in winter and the Prostrata absolutely thrives!
+We do have aircon to cool in summer and a woodfire burner to keep warm in winter and the turtles absolutely thrive!